Tipton County Progressive Design-Build New Construction Project

 The progressive design-build process has been very smooth and interactive.
 The communication and working relationship with Performance Services has been excellent.
 I'm confident that we have a design that meets all our program needs, is innovative, highly efficient, within our budget, and will reduce ongoing operating costs.

 tipton county sheriff

-The design of the new Tipton County Sheriff's Office and Correction Center will include a number of unique features and represent the latest in efficient correctional operation and safety and security, including a single, elevated control room with 360-degree visibility.
+The design of the new Tipton County Sheriff's Office and Correction Center includes a number of unique features and represents the latest in efficient correctional operation and safety and security, including a single, elevated control room with 360-degree visibility.
 The new, 80-bed jail will be a stacked, two-level operational concept, divided into four areas: inmate housing, support and intake/booking and release, public area, and the sheriff's office.
 The control room will provide a high degree of visibility with direct observation of intake and booking.
 The structure will also allow a great deal of flexibility in the operation and future modification/expansion of the jail.

 Unique Design Characteristics

 - Aesthetically pleasing design, respectful of local architectural character providing an attractive community gateway